blond-admin/BLonD/README.md

    from the folder itself, then go to build, html and open the index file;
    note that you need Latex and dvipng (if not present in the Latex distribution) to be able to see displayed all the math formulas;
-   the latest docs should be uploaded to the "gh-pages" branch
+   the latest docs should be uploaded to the "gh-pages" branch;
-3) the various packages which constitute the code together with a beta-version package named mpi in which the longitudinal tracker method is parallelised in order to save computational time when the main file RFnoise_mpi is launched.
+3) the various packages which constitute the code;
-   If you are using a Windows system download either OpenMPI or MS-MPI together with mpi4py from the following link: http://www.lfd.uci.edu/~gohlke/pythonlibs/ which is very useful in general to get easely a lot of Python extension packages for Windows 32-64 bit without building sources.
-4) a setup file needed to compile the cython files present in the cython_functions package; this file should be run before launching any simulation; from the console window type "python setup.py cleanall build_ext --inplace".
+4) the setup_cpp_routines file needed to compile the C++ files present in the cpp_routines package; this file should be run once before launching any simulation.
+The compiler C/C++ GCC is necessary.

 VERSION CONTENTS
 ==========

+2014-10-13
+v1.4.0 - The name of the code has been changed from PyLongitudinal to BLond and
+         a new repository has been created especially for this code.
+	   - The mpi package has been deleted because not used.
+	   - The cython setup file together with the corresponding package has been deleted; now the optimisation routines are coded in C++ and the user must run the setup_cpp_routines.py file.
+	   - The histogram.cpp file has been created to make the code faster.

 2014-09-16
 v1.3.1 - Fixed an important bug in the matched_from_distribution_density method.